Skip to content

 Learning Facilitator

 Person who supports self-organized learning processes.
-The learning facilitator creates the conditions for self-organized learning and enables processes of self-directed and independent knowledge exploration and knowledge acquisition.
+The learning facilitator creates the conditions for self-organized learning and enables processes of self-directed and independent knowledge acquisition.
 In contrast to trainers, not instructive but enabling.

 Learning Diagnostics

-Systematic recording and analysis of learning prerequisites, learning actions, learning processes and learning outcomes.
-Includes identification of learning needs, learning styles and development potentials as a basis for personalized learning paths.
+Systematic capture and analysis of learning prerequisites, learning behavior, learning processes and learning outcomes.
+Comprises the identification of learning needs, learning styles and development potentials as the basis for personalized learning paths.

 Learning Organization

 Vision that enables all employees of a company to engage in joint, lifelong learning and actively promotes these processes.
-Learning becomes an integral part of the company and is primarily the responsibility of the employees themselves.
+Learning becomes an integral part of the company and lies primarily in the personal responsibility of the employees.

 LMS (Learning Management System)

 Virtual learning and communication platform for planning and managing formal learning activities.
-Individual and organizational learning processes are planned and controlled via the LMS, learning content is distributed and learning results are documented.
+Via the LMS, individual and organizational learning processes are planned and controlled, learning content is distributed and learning outcomes are documented.

 M